-Analysis of a few outstanding contributions

-to economic thought related to this field.
+Analysis of a few outstanding contributions to economic thought related to this field.
 Examination of methods of research.

-499. SEMINAR.
+Seminar.
 Fall and spring.
+For graduate students.
 Department staff.

 T 4.
 Room 114.

 Planned to orient students to graduate work in the field, to keep students and faculty abreast of new developments and research findings, to acquaint them with subject matter in related areas, and to provide opportunity to examine and discuss problems of the field.